Universal TT- and TQ-relations via centrally extended q-Onsager algebra: Introduction

-We further consider applications of universal TT-relations in studying symmetry properties of integrable spin-$j$ chains.
+We further consider applications of our universal TT-relations in studying symmetry properties of integrable spin-$j$ chains.
 Namely, we first derive exchange relations between (linear combinations of) the generators of~${\cal A}_q$ and the commuting family $\{\mathsf{I}_{2k+1}\}_{k\in \mathbb{N}}$, with the results in Propositions~\ref{LemmaCondW0W1} and~\ref{prop:lin-comb-Tj}.
-As a consequence of the universal approach, we show that on spin-chains of arbitrary spins these exchange relations lead to non-trivial symmetries of the spin-$j$ Hamiltonians and transfer matrices in Propositions~\ref{prop:HXXZ-comm-cond} and~\ref{prop:tr-mat-w0-w1}, given by the action of ${\tW}_{0}$, ${\tW}_{1}$ or their linear combination depending on the boundary conditions chosen.
+The exchange relations between the $q$-Onsager operators and the corresponding open spin-chain Hamiltonians in Proposition~\ref{corol1} are quite analogous to the exchange relations~\cite[Eqs.\,(2.62a)]{PS90} between the $\Uq$ generators $S_\pm$ and twisted periodic XXZ Hamiltonians.
+We furthermore show that on spin-chains of arbitrary spins the exchange relations lead to non-trivial symmetries of the spin-$j$ Hamiltonians and transfer matrices in Propositions~\ref{prop:HXXZ-comm-cond} and~\ref{prop:tr-mat-w0-w1}, given by the action of ${\tW}_{0}$, ${\tW}_{1}$ or their linear combination depending on the boundary conditions chosen.
 This is a generalization of~\cite{Doikou} for $j=\h$.
 We refer to further details in Section~\ref{sec7:blob}.
-We also observe in Section~\ref{sec6:XXX} interesting symmetries at $q=1$, or in the XXX-type Hamiltonians case, for general non-diagonal boundary parameters under the condition that their ratios on both sides are equal.
+We observe in Section~\ref{sec6:XXX} interesting symmetries at $q=1$, or in the XXX-type Hamiltonians case, for general non-diagonal boundary parameters under the condition that their ratios on both sides are equal.

 Finally in Section~\ref{subsec:univ-TQ-Aq}, following the idea in \cite{YNZ06} we take the limit $j\rightarrow \infty$ of~\eqref{normTT} with the formal identification $\bold{Q}_\pm(u) = \lim_{j\rightarrow \infty} \bt^{(j)}\bigl(uq^{\pm(j+\h)}\bigr)$ and obtain the \textit{universal} TQ-relations for $\cal A_q$